-Project development activities should ensure that projects are ready to receive implementation funding.
+Project development activities should be comprehensive enough to ensure that projects are ready to receive implementation funding.
 These projects should contribute to the desired outcomes for priority projects identified in each RPP and increase ecosystem and adaptive capacities, fire resilience, health, and human safety.
-Regional Block Grantees must work in collaboration with their partners to develop and permit projects.
-Project development strategies should be equitable, supporting subregions with both higher and lower capacity.
+Regional Block Grantees must work in collaboration with their partners and/or subgrantees to develop and permit projects.
+Project development strategies should be equitable, including supporting areas, communities, and organizations with lower capacity.

 NOTE: Project development and permitting may occur in parallel with the development of the RPP.
-Eligible project development activities include design, permitting, project support from landowners or partners, partnership development, and other tasks needed to create a pipeline for multiple years of implementation-ready projects.
+Eligible project development activities include design, permitting, outreach and engagement, partnership development, and other tasks needed to create and sustain a pipeline for multiple years of implementation-ready projects.